gdwnldsKSC/WinQEMU/ReadMe.md

 # Progress Updates

+11/13/2025 - There are necessary changes to simplify our TCG hacks and improve reliability going forward that appear in qemu-0.15 - these will allow removal of inline assembly and fix calling convention issues, allowing 64-bit builds to be possible in the future.

+Until this point, it is likely that builds WILL BE BROKEN intermittently as these changes are brought in and adapted for MSVC compatibility.
+As of now, the "VS2026" commit is the last fully working commit before these changes begin.

-2/21/25 - TCG will remain unmodified for now.
+2/21/2025 - TCG will remain unmodified for now.
 Part of commit 1a6dc1e and all up throguh 4309a79 are currently omitted to make progress in other areas due to code generation bugs.
 These are commits "tcg-i386: swap order of TLB hit and miss paths.", "tcg-i386: split out tlb load function.",